cgat-developers/cgat-daisy/doc/VariantCallingBenchmarkExample.rst

 Variant caller benchmark
 ========================

-Daisy comes with :term:`task library` wrapping tools required for variant calling and benchmarking variant calls.
+Inside daisy's :ref:`task library` are some common tools used for variant calling.
 The following guide shows how to install daisy and run a variant-caller benchmark on publicly available data.
 It starts from scratch, though you will have to have installed a conda_ environment.

 Installation
 ============